-For those looking to study at Postgraduate level, Curtin University also providers the Master of Architecture.
+For those looking to study at a postgraduate level, Curtin University also providers the Master of Architecture.
 It features two years of advanced studies in design project work, architectural history, theory and research, management, law and professional practice.
 Given the course’s online nature, students can be working in the industry while completing advanced design projects, analysing urban contexts, and considering urban design and place-making – putting their new skills to use immediately.

-We’re excited to provide a number of online courses in architecture, planning and construction – offering a level of study for anyone.
+We’re excited to provide a number of online courses in architecture, planning and construction, offering a level of study for anyone.